BuzzHari/codeforces/README.md

 * 1A: Easy-peasy.
 * 1B: Took way too much time for this, around 2 hours.
 Simple math problem.
 Really rusty.
+* 1C: Geometery problem, finding area of n-sided polygon with 3 vertices given.
+Also, refer this problem for apporx gcd for floats.